 The library’s terrace may not be reserved as a meeting room space.

 What are the meeting room rates?

-Meeting room rentals are available free of charge during library hours to nonprofit organizations, government agencies and community groups.
-For profit organizations are charged a room fee of $30/hour for the Conference Room, Margaret Rivers A or Margaret Rivers B and $60/hour for Margaret Rivers A&B. These fees are also charged to nonprofit organizations if the meeting occurs when the library is not open.
+Meeting room rentals are available free of charge during library hours to nonprofit organizations, government agencies, and community groups.
+For profit organizations are charged a room fee of $30/hour for the Conference Room, Margaret Rivers A, or Margaret Rivers B. These fees are also charged to nonprofit organizations if the meeting occurs when the library is not open.
 The meeting must not charge a fee for entrance and should not involve sales or donations.
 Reserved spaces may not be used for the purpose of transacting commercial activities, including the provision of fee-based services, without prior authorization from the Library Director or designee.

 Rentals of the library’s terrace and meeting rooms for weddings and special events (such as rehearsal dinners, birthday parties, anniversary parties, celebrations of life, fundraisers) are not available at this time.
 No bookings for future events are being accepted.